HMS Fearless (L10)

 HMS Fearless (L10) was a Royal Navy amphibious assault ship that served from 1965 until 2002.
 One of two Fearless-class landing platform docks, she was based in HMNB Portsmouth and saw service around the world over her 37-year life.
 She was the last steam-powered surface ship in the Royal Navy.

+The ship featured a floodable internal dock, accessed via a ramp at the stern for vehicles to embark, at sea, the stern would be partially submerged, allowing landing craft to load or unload vehicles and personnel directly from the deck.
+She carried four Landing Craft Utility (LCU)s in the well dock and four smaller Landing Craft Vehicle Personnel (LCVP) mounted on davits along the superstructure.
+Accommodation was provided for up to 400 embarked troops, which could be increased to 700.

 Role

 The landing platform docks (LPD) supported a Royal Marines amphibious assault force and provided a platform for the Headquarters capability prior to, and during, the assault phase.
 The Royal Marines served aboard as the 4th Assault Squadron.
-The Squadron included crew for the four LCUs, four LCVPs and the Beach Party, which was equipped with a Land Rover, a Bedford 4-ton truck, two tractor units—one a track layer, the other equipped with a bucket—and a Centurion BARV.
+The Squadron included crew for the four LCU, four LCVP and the Beach Party, which was equipped with a Land Rover, a Bedford 4-ton truck, two tractor units, one a track layer, the other equipped with a bucket, and a Centurion BARV.
 The squadron also had duties aboard, (ensuring equipment and troops got to shore as they were needed), radio operators and administration.

 Service

-Fearless was the first purpose-built LPD used by the Royal Navy.
-Built in Belfast at the Harland and Wolff yard, she was launched in 1963 before undergoing trials and commissioning in 1965.
+Fearless was the first purpose-built landing platform dock (LPD) commissioned by the Royal Navy.
+Constructed in Belfast by Harland and Wolff, she was launched in 1963 and completed sea trials before entering service in 1965.

-Following commissioning, her first operational tasking was acting as a command platform for British Counter-Terrorism operations in Aden, operating Royal Air Force aircraft and the Irish Guards prior to the British withdrawal as Flag of a 25 platform task group.
-Following the Aden experiences, she was the venue for talks between Harold Wilson and Ian Smith in 1968, over the future of Rhodesia.
-The latter had unilaterally declared independence(UDI) from Britain, owing to Britain's insistence on the removal of white minority rule.
+Her first operational deployment involved acting as a command platform for British counter-terrorism operations in Aden, where she supported Royal Air Force aircraft and embarked elements of the Irish Guards.
+During the British withdrawal, she served as flagship of a 25-platform task group.

+In 1968, following her service in Aden, Fearless was used as the venue for discussions between Harold Wilson and Ian Smith regarding the future of Rhodesia.
+Smith's government had issued a Unilateral Declaration of Independence (UDI) in defiance of Britain's position on ending white minority rule.

-Between 1969 and 1970 she was commanded by Captain John Gerard-Pearse.
-During this time, Fearless toured the Far East and was involved in emergency assistance work in Bangladesh after Typhoon Bhola, carrying 59 Royal Engineers Squadron, who would later become 59 Independent Commando Squadron.
+Between 1969 and 1970, Fearless was commanded by Captain John Gerard-Pearse.
+During this period, she undertook a tour of the Far East and provided emergency aid to Bangladesh following the Bhola cyclone, transporting 59 Royal Engineers Squadron, later reformed as 59 Independent Commando Squadron.

-In July 1972, Fearless ferried several Centurion AVRE demolition vehicles, derived from the Centurion tank, to Northern Ireland to be deployed there as part of Operation Motorman.
+In July 1972, Fearless transported several Centurion AVRE demolition vehicles, derived from the Centurion tank, to Northern Ireland for deployment under Operation Motorman.

-Fearless featured in the 1977 James Bond film The Spy Who Loved Me as the ship that picks up Bond's escape pod.
-The filming took place the previous year near the island of Malta.
+Fearless appeared in the 1977 James Bond film The Spy Who Loved Me, portraying the vessel that recovers Bond's escape pod and filmed the previous year near Malta.